 A Dog shedding short hair is never a pleasant experience.
 Your house will be full of hair which can be embarrassing.
 Furthermore, dog shedding will be even worse if you suffer from allergies.
 However, you can do something to stop your dog from shedding concise hair.

 We can say that dogs with short hair tend to shed more than those with long hair.
 This is because they need to grow thick hair for winter and back the summer fur.
 During these periods, your dog may shed more hair than usual, which is only natural.

 However, if your dog tends to lose more hair than usual, you should consult your vet.
 This way, you will be able to rule out illnesses before you can start thinking of ways to deal with them.
 It is also advisable to watch your dog’s reaction to the shampoo you use on him.
 This is because he could be shedding from an allergic reaction to the latter.

 How to stop dog shedding short hair.
 Shedding Issues

-My dog is shedding all of a sudden, should I be worried?
+My dog is shedding all of a sudden.
+Should I be worried?

 Poodles and other small breeds of dogs may not shed as much as larger breeds.
-Before checking with your vet, it is important to make sure that your household is free of parasites like fleas and ticks.
+Before checking with your vet, it is essential to ensure the household is free of parasites like fleas and ticks.
 This is because they might be causing your dog to shed while itching.

-My dog won’t stop itching and shedding short hair, what should I do?
+My dog won’t stop itching and shedding short hair; what should I do?